 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-- an unusual or allergic reaction to testosterone, sesame oil, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to testosterone, sesame oil, other medications, foods, dyes, or preservatives

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 It is important that you put your used injectors in a special sharps container.
 Do not put them in a trash can.
-If you do not have a sharps container, call your pharmacist or healthcare provider to get one.
+If you do not have a sharps container, call your pharmacist or care team to get one.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.